- Law-related (requires legal knowledge to complete);

 Work performed for a clinic providing legal assistance to underrepresented individuals or organizations, supervised by a faculty member, and not done for academic credit, qualifies as pro bono.
 Any externship hours performed beyond the hours required for credit also may be counted as pro bono.
 For example, if your externship requires you to work 10 hours a week and you work 20, the additional 10 hours qualify as pro bono.

 Hours spent working on a faculty member’s pro bono project can be logged.
 Research assistance with academic or scholarly work is not pro bono.
 Work that is compensated financially or with academic credit also does not qualify as pro bono.

 Pro bono work must necessitate the use of legal skills.
 Community service such as tutoring, mentoring, participating in food drives or community build days is not pro bono.
-Doing public service work in addition to pro bono is encouraged and those hours may be counted for purposes of a PILA Grant.
+Doing public service work in addition to pro bono is encouraged and five of those hours may be counted for purposes of a Public Service Summer Grant.

 Summer work, compensated or not, may not be logged as pro bono unless it is done in addition to work normally required by the summer employer.
 For example, hours spent on a pro bono assignment for your firm would not qualify because they were done as part of your employment.
 However, if you volunteered for an additional pro bono project to be completed outside of your regular work hours, those hours could be logged.
 Similarly, if you volunteer to continue with your summer employer beyond the required number of weeks, those extra hours would qualify as pro bono.
 Any qualifying hours done on behalf of a public service organization other than your summer employer may also be counted as pro bono.

 All summer pro bono hours must be approved in advance by emailing email@example.com.